ezEngine/docs/docs/custom-code/cpp/custom-cpp-component.md

 For every type of C++ component there is a corresponding *component manager*.
 The component manager is responsible for allocating and deallocating components and for updating them.
 Each component manager is tied to a single `ezWorld`, so if you have multiple worlds, each world will hold its own instance of each component manager.

-A component manager is a [world module (TODO)](../../runtime/world/world-modules.md), so it can register functions to be called during specific update phases of the world.
+A component manager is a [world module](../../runtime/world/world-modules.md), so it can register functions to be called during specific update phases of the world.
 That is